Frequently Asked Questions

 Federal regulations require that Benedictine University establish standards of Satisfactory Academic Progress (SAP) for students to receive federal financial aid funds.
 Minimum standards of academic progress are established to encourage students to successfully complete coursework for which financial aid is received and to make progress toward a degree.

-For a list of all tuition rates, please visit Student Accounts.
+For a list of all tuition rates and fees, please visit the Tuition and Fees page.

 Expected Family Contribution (EFC)